-The secure distance of coherent-state CV-QKD was extended to 80~km of optical fiber at the telecom wavelength in~\cite{Jouguet2013} using error correcting codes with efficiency of $95\,\%$.
-The achieved key rates ranged from 10 Kbps in the 25~km channel, few Kbps over 53~km and around 200 bps over 80~km channel, with security analyzed against collective attacks in the finite-size regime.
+The secure distance of coherent-state CV QKD was extended to 80~km of optical fiber at the telecom wavelength by~\cite{Jouguet2013} using error-correcting codes with an efficiency of $95\,\%$.
+The achieved key rates ranged from 10 Kbps in a 25~km channel, a few Kbps over 53~km and around 200 bps in a 80~km channel, with security analyzed against collective attacks in the finite-size regime.

-By controlling the noise of the setup (using high-sensitive homodyne detectors tolerating co-propagated LO attenuation, and high-precision phase compensation), the performance of coherent-state CV-QKD was improved to approx 0.5 Kbps secret key rate (secure against collective attacks in the finite-size regime of $10^{10}$ block size enabled by highly stable setup) over 100~km long fiber~\cite{Huang2016}, with error correction efficiency of $95.6\%$.
-Over the shorter distance of 25~km the secret key rate of 1 Mbps was achieved using high-speed (1 GHz) homodyne detection and 50 MHz clock rate~\cite{Huang2015}.
+By controlling the noise of the setup (using high-sensitivity homodyne detectors tolerating copropagated LO attenuation, and high-precision phase compensation), the performance of coherent-state CV QKD was improved to an approximately 0.5 Kbps secret key rate (secure against collective attacks in the finite-size regime of $10^{10}$ block size enabled by a highly stable setup) over a 100-km-long fiber~\cite{Huang2016}, with an error-correction efficiency of $95.6\%$.
+Over the shorter distance of 25~km, the secret key rate of 1 Mbps was achieved using high-speed (1 GHz) homodyne detection and a 50 MHz clock rate~\cite{Huang2015}.

-The record-breaking distance of over 200~km in ultra low-loss fiber, reaching a secret key rate of about 6 bps, was reported for coherent-state CV-QKD in~\cite{Zhang2020} using a highly stable setup and error correcting codes with $98\%$ efficiency.
+The record-breaking distance of over 200~km in ultralow-loss fiber, which reached a secret key rate of about 6 bps, was reported for coherent-state CV QKD by~\cite{Zhang2020} using a highly stable setup and error-correcting codes with $98\%$ efficiency.

-Composable security against collective attacks for the practical long-distance coherent-state CV-QKD was demonstrated in~\cite{Jain2022} over 20~km fiber using phase compensation enforced by machine learning techniques, which enabled the secret key rate of 4.7 Mbps.
+Composable security against collective attacks for the practical long-distance coherent-state CV QKD was demonstrated by~\cite{Jain2022} over 20~km fiber using phase compensation enforced with machine learning techniques, which enabled the secret key rate of 4.7 Mbps.

-High-speed Gaussian modulated coherent-state ``local'' local oscillator (LLO) CV-QKD, as described in Sec. \ref{sec:practimpl}, was demonstrated in~\cite{Huang2015b}, reaching about 100 Kbps over 25~km link with $97\%$ error correction efficiency, while a long-distance implementation of the LLO protocol was reported in~\cite{Hajomer2024}, reaching 25.4 Kbps over 100~km telecom fiber, both implementations with the finite-size collective-attack security.
+High-speed Gaussian-modulated coherent-state local local oscillator (LLO) CV QKD, as described in Sec. \ref{subsec:implsec}, was demonstrated by~\cite{Huang2015a}, and reached about 100 Kbps over a 25~km link with $97\%$ error-correction efficiency, while a long-distance implementation of the LLO protocol reported by~\cite{Hajomer2024} reached 25.4 Kbps over a 100~km telecom fiber, both implementations with the finite-size collective-attack security.